Skip to Main Content

 D. Developing and sharing strategies, tools and Best Practices in Regulatory Support and Advocacy

-Why study research participants' experiences?
-The value of engaging research volunteers in talking about their experiences in clinical research is increasingly recognized as a critical to understanding how to improve recruitment and retention in research studies, assure that informed consent process is working, and enrolled cohorts that fully represent the affected populations.
+Why ask research participants about their experiences?
+Asking participants about their experiences in research at Rockefeller is critical to understanding how to improve those experiences, enhance recruitment and retention, assure that the informed consent process is working, and enroll participants who fully represent the affected populations.

 Site Map Investigators Log-inD.
 Developing and sharing strategies, tools and Best Practices in Regulatory Support and AdvocacyThe Rockefeller University Center for Clinical and Translational Resea